-If the buttons provided by PostSharp don't meet your requirements, you can create your own controls for WPF, Windows Phone or WinRT.
+If the buttons provided by PostSharp don't meet your requirements, you can create your own controls for WPF, Windows Phone, WinRT, or any other platform.

-Custom controls will typically provide a front-end to the global Recorder exposed on the RecordingServicesDefault-Recorder property, and we provide a view for the UndoOperations and RedoOperations collections.
+Custom controls will typically provide a front-end to the global Recorder exposed by the RecordingServicesDefault-Recorder property.
+The controls could show the contents of the UndoOperations and RedoOperations collections.
 Controls typically use the RecorderUndo and RecorderRedo methods.

-CHAPTER 44 Customizing Undo/Redo Operation Names
+CHAPTER 45 Customizing Undo/Redo Operation Names